CJ Pearson: Political activism

 Pearson, in March 2015, began promoting his own constitutional amendment to lower the age restriction for assuming public office in Georgia to age 18 in the House and age 21 in the Senate.
 He has acquired seven co-sponsors for the bill, including State Representatives Ben Harbin, Barry Fleming, and Buzz Brockway.

-During the 2016 United States presidential election, Pearson campaigned for several different Republican presidential nominees.
+During the 2016 United States presidential election, Pearson campaigned for several different Republican presidential candidates.
 In April 2015, he campaigned for United States Senator from Kentucky Rand Paul's presidential campaign and said that Paul has a "unique ability" to connect with millennials.
 Later that year, in September 2015, Pearson left Paul's campaign and joined United States Senator from Texas Ted Cruz's presidential campaign, and Cruz named Pearson as national chairman of "Teens for Ted", with Cruz commenting “Young people are looking for someone who does more than just talk a good game.
-They want someone who has walked the walk,” Pearson, after Cruz had dropped out, said that he disavowed conservatism.
-Pearson then endorsed Bernie Sanders and then when Sanders dropped out he joined now-President Donald Trump's presidential campaign as national chairman of Teens for Trump.
+They want someone who has walked the walk.”
+Pearson, after two months, left the Cruz campaign and said that he disavowed conservatism.
+Pearson then endorsed Bernie Sanders and then when Sanders dropped out he joined eventual President Donald Trump's presidential campaign as national chairman of Teens for Trump.

 In June 2020, Pearson helped raise $160,000 for black-owned businesses that were damaged or destroyed during the protests in Metro Atlanta as the result of the murder of George Floyd.

 In July 2020, Pearson started his own nonprofit organization called the Free Thinker Project, a 501(c)(4) group that is allowed to be more partisan than the more typical 501(c)(3), naming himself Founder and President.

 He was the campaign manager for Vernon Jones during his 2022 Georgia gubernatorial campaign.

+In February 2025, he signed with United Talent Agency as part of its move to increase the number of Washington insiders it represents.

 Attempt to overturn 2020 election results

 In the 2020 United States presidential election, Pearson was nominated by the Republican Party to serve as an elector for the state of Georgia.
 However, it is unclear whether he would have served as an elector if president Donald Trump won; The Atlanta Journal-Constitution stated that he did not serve as an elector because his residence was in Alabama while away at college while the Arizona Mirror, Pennsylvania Capital-Star and The Albany Herald list him as one of Trump's alternate electors.
-Federal investigators announced they were investigating Georgia Republicans who refused to serve as alternative electors and contacted Pearson who said he would cooperate with investigators.
+Federal investigators announced they were interviewing Georgia Republicans who refused to serve as alternative electors and contacted Pearson who said he would cooperate with investigators.

 After Joe Biden won the 2020 election, Pearson promoted baseless claims of fraud in the election.
 In late November, Pearson—represented by right-wing lawyer and former Trump attorney Sidney Powell—sued Georgia Governor Brian Kemp and others in Pearson v.
 Kemp, a conspiracy-laden lawsuit filed in the federal district court in Atlanta that attempted to overturn Joe Biden's victory in the 2020 presidential election in Georgia.
 In December 2020, the court dismissed the suit.